saltstack/salt/doc/topics/cloud/vagrant.rst

 =====================

 In order to query or control minions it created, the driver needs to send commands to the salt master.
-It does that using the network interface to salt-api.
+It does that using the network interface of salt-api.

 The salt-api is not enabled by default.
 The following example will provide a simple installation.